Use case

 A B2B product team is debating a workflow automation feature.
 Analytics shows power users export data manually every week, but the PM is unsure whether automation is the right bet or whether the export itself signals a reporting gap.

 They brief Sofi: understand why heavy users export, what they do with the file, and what would need to be true for them to stop.
-Within two days, fifteen customer conversations complete.
+Within two days, sixty customer conversations complete.
 Themes cluster around three stories: finance needs a board-ready format, operations mistrusts in-app totals, and a minority export because their CRM integration is missing.
+At that sample the team can see which story is the majority one rather than guessing which of three anecdotes to build for.

 The roadmap meeting shifts from "build automation" to "fix trust on totals first, then evaluate export templates."
 That is the outcome discovery is for: a decision grounded in customer language, not a slide of assumed jobs-to-be-done.